groovylabs/lyre/README.md

 ### Getting Lyre

-You can download Lyre on github or build by yourself.
+You can download on github or build by yourself.

 - **Download Lyre at: [available releases](https://github.com/groovylabs/lyre/releases)**
 *or*